MrToph/cmichelio/src/pages/you-might-not-need-react-context/you-might-not-need-react-context.md

 }
 ```

-We need the `track` function in many different components of the app, and in React without any advanced patterns, we need to pass `track` through the whole component tree, even though `App` and `Toolbar` make no use of it.
+We need the `track` function in many different components of the app, and using React without any advanced patterns we need to pass `track` through the whole component tree, even though `App` and `Toolbar` make no use of it.

 ## Tracker with Context
-We can use the new React Context API to inject the `track` function in the needed components:
+We can use the new React Context API to inject the `track` function into the needed components:

 ```jsx
 const track = event => console.log(`${event} occured`);